Payments – Intermediate

 The method of payment with these following options:

 When you have all of your information entered, scroll to 'Advanced Settings' or click 'Next' to move on.

 The advanced settings section will let you decide how a payment will apply extra funds if there are any.
 Most of the time, this will autofill with company default values.
 The advanced options are different depending on the Interest Application setting on the loan.

-If the interest application on the loan is set to between periods, you are presented with three options: “Extra Towards – Between Periods”, "Cash Drawer", and “Early Payment”.
+If the interest application on the loan is set to between periods, you are presented with two fields: “Extra Towards – Between Periods” and “Early Payment”.